Robert Mitchum: Reception, acting style, and legacy

 Mitchum, however, was self-effacing; in an interview with Barry Norman for the BBC about his contribution to cinema, Mitchum stopped Norman in mid-flow and in his typical nonchalant style, said, "Look, I have two kinds of acting.
 One on a horse and one off a horse.
 That's it."
 He had also succeeded in annoying some of his fellow actors by voicing his puzzlement at those who viewed the profession as challenging and hard work.

 He possessed a photographic memory that allowed him to remember lines with relative ease, and was also known for his proficiency with accents.

-Director Robert Wise recalled that during the shooting of Blood on the Moon, Mitchum would mark his script with the letters "NAR," which meant "no action required."
+Director Robert Wise recalled that during the shooting of Blood on the Moon, Mitchum would mark his script with the letters "NAR," which meant "no acting required."
 He told Wise that he did not need a line and would give Wise a look instead.
 Dismissive of Method acting, when asked by George Peppard if he had studied it during filming of Home from the Hill, Mitchum jokingly responded that he had studied the "Smirnoff method".

 This is not a tough job.
 You read a script.
 If you like the part and the money is O.K., you do it.
 Then you remember your lines.
 You show up on time.
 You do what the director tells you to do.
 When you finish, you rest and then go on to the next part.
 That's it.